-Priority Category (if applicable) No. of Individuals Eligible for No. of Eligible Individuals No. Receiving Services x Actual No. of Eligible Individuals Not ( ) Services Expected to Per Customer Receiving Services Receive Services Costs for SE From (if applicable) under Supported 7/1/22 to Present Employment Program
+Priority Category No. of Individuals No. of Eligible No. Receiving No. of Eligible (if applicable) Eligible for Individuals Services x Actual Individuals Not Services Expected to Per Customer Receiving Services Receive Services Costs for SE From (if applicable) under Supported 7/1/22 to Present Employment Program